-Through rigorous reporting and unsurpassed storytelling, NPR connects with people across platforms: 28.9M million radio listeners each week, 36.4 million at NPR.org each month, 16.4 million monthly podcast users, and audiences across emerging platforms.
-Today, people connect with NPR through voice-activated smart speakers – where NPR delivers 7.8M monthly streams – wearables, connected cars, events, social media and mobile apps.
+Through rigorous reporting and unsurpassed storytelling, NPR connects with people across platforms: 28.9M million radio listeners each week, 38.8 million at NPR.org each month, 17.9 million monthly podcast users, and audiences across emerging platforms.
+Today, people connect with NPR through voice-activated smart speakers -- where NPR delivers 9.3M monthly downloads – wearables, connected cars, events, social media and mobile apps.
 NPR continues to define the future of listening with its commitment to taking audio everywhere.

 As podcasting gains popularity with listeners and brands, one hit NPR podcast is thinking about how to support the community that has developed around it.
 NPR's popular entrepreneur podcast, How I Built This, inspired the inaugural How I Built This Summit, a business-focused live event designed to unite, engage and empower entrepreneurs.